Sturgeon's Violin, Troubador Publishing, 2019

 Read on ...

-I turned to writing fiction after 40 years of teaching in England, Wales, the United States, Portugal and Germany.
+I turned to writing fiction after a career of teaching in England, Wales, the United States, Portugal and Germany.

 Would you like to read my earlier fiction?